 The 2025-2026 All Faculty Common Read program will feature not only a single work, but a collection of readings pertaining to Regent University's Statement of Faith.
 For each of the seven tenets in the Statement of Faith, three readings are offered, representing classical, scholarly and contemporary approaches.
+Also included are periodic readings from We Believe : Transformative Truth for a Life of Worship and Mission.
 Chapel talks and discussion forums will take place each month to further explore each topic.

 1. That the Holy Bible is the inspired, infallible and authoritative source of Christian doctrine and precept.